wikimedia/labs-tools-registry-admission-webhook/README.md

 * Build the container image on the docker-builder host (currently tools-docker-imagebuilder-01.tools.eqiad1.wikimedia.cloud). `$ docker build . -t docker-registry.tools.wmflabs.org/registry-admission:latest`
 * Push the image to the internal repo: `root@tools-docker-imagebuilder-01:~# docker push docker-registry.tools.wmflabs.org/registry-admission:latest`
-* On a control plane node as root (or as a cluster-admin user), with a checkout of the repo there somewhere (in a home directory is probably great), as root or admin user on Kubernetes, run `root@tools-k8s-control-1:# ./get-cert.sh`
+* On a control plane node as root (or as a cluster-admin user), with a checkout of the repo there somewhere (in a home directory is probably great), as root or admin user on Kubernetes, run `root@tools-k8s-control-1:# ./deploy.sh toolsbeta`
-* If you are testing this locally, run `root@tools-k8s-control-1:# ./ca-bundle.sh`, which will insert the right ca-bundle in the service.yaml manifest and deploy by running `root@tools-k8s-control-1:# kubectl apply -f service.yaml` to launch it in the cluster.
-* If you are deploying this to Toolforge or Toolsbeta, the caBundle should be set correctly in a [kustomize](https://kustomize.io/) folder.
-You should now just be able to run `root@tools-k8s-control-1:# kubectl -k deploys/toolforge` to deploy to tools and `root@toolsbeta-test-k8s-control-1:# kubectl -k deploys/toolsbeta` to make the deployment work.

 ## Updating the certs

 Certificates created with the Kubernetes API are valid for one year.
 When upgrading Kubernetes (or whenever necessary) it is wise to rotate the certs for this service.
+To do so, you can do it at deploy time with (change `tools` with the env you are refreshing the certs for):

+* `./deploy.sh -c tools`

-To do so simply run (as cluster admin or root@control host) `root@tools-k8s-control-1:# ./get-cert.sh`.
+Or any time by simply running (as cluster admin or root@control host) `root@tools-k8s-control-1:# ./deploy/utils/get-cert.sh`.
 That will recreate the cert secret.
 Then delete the existing pods to ensure that the golang web services are serving the new cert.